qqiao2024/VibeVoiceFusion/docs/APIs.md

 **GET** `/api/v1/projects/{project_id}/training`

-Get all training jobs for a project, sorted by created_at (newest first).
+Get all training jobs for a project, sorted by created_at (newest first). **This endpoint automatically detects and marks orphaned jobs as Failed.**

+**Orphaned Job Detection:**
+- If a job has status `Training` but there's no active training task in the task manager
+- This happens when the server restarts or crashes during training
+- The job status is automatically changed to `Failed` with error message: "Training interrupted (server restart or crash)"
+- The metadata is updated immediately and persisted

 **Response (200 OK):**
 ```json